pdxdave/CS---Algorithms---Iterative-Sorting---class-notes/README.md

 # Given a list,
 # Return a list of all possible combinations of animals

+** Hint.
+Getting all possible combinations is typical of this time complexity

 def getListOfAnimalCombos(1):
   list_length = len(l)
   if list_length == 0: